Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Introduction

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We formulate a leader-following positive consensus problem for discrete-time positive multi-agent systems.
-Compared with existing leaderless positive consensus results, we extend them to the case with a nontrivial leader that can generate more general positive collective motions other than a static consensus. \item We develop novel distributed observer-based controllers for heterogeneous agents to solve the problem.
-The present design can be taken as a counterpart of the conventional distributed observers but for positive multi-agent systems by further fulfilling the expected positivity requirement. \item Both state feedback and output feedback controllers are developed for the positive multi-agent systems under standard assumptions.
-It is shown that the proposed controllers can force the heterogeneous followers to reach an output consensus and track the positive leader system with different agent dynamics even over time-varying communication graphs. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item This paper extends existing positive consensus results for homogeneous multi-agent systems to the leader-following case for a group of heterogeneous multi-agent systems.
+The followers are allowed to have mutually different agent dynamics while the leader can generate more general positive collective motions other than a static consensus. \item A novel distributed observer-based design is developed for positive multi-agent systems.
+The present design can be taken as a distributed counterpart of the centralized rules in \cite{roszak2009necessary} and extends existing observer-based protocols for standard multi-agent systems by further imposing a positivity requirement. \item By virtue of common Lyapunov function techniques, we show that the expected positive consensus can be reached under the proposed controllers over time-varying communication graphs.
+Compared with the recent result in \cite{cao2021positive}, we do not require any average dwell-time condition and allow arbitrary switching among connected graphs. \end{itemize}

 The rest of this paper is organized as follows.
-In Section \ref{sec:pre}, we introduce some preliminaries and the formulation of the leader-following positive consensus problem.
-Then, we present the main results by developing distributed positive observer-based controllers in Section \ref{sec:main}.
+In Section \ref{sec:pre}, we provide some preliminaries and the formulation of our positive consensus problem.
+Then, the main results are presented in Section \ref{sec:main} along with further discussions in Section \ref{sec:discuss}.
 After that, a simulation example is given to illustrate the effectiveness of our algorithms in Section \ref{sec:simulation}.
-Finally, we conclude this paper with some remarks in Section \ref{sec:conclusion}.
+Finally, conclusions are given in Section \ref{sec:conclusion}.